Sparkrai/bazzite-dx/README.md

 # bazzite-dx &nbsp; [![build-ublue](https://github.com/sparkrai/bazzite-dx/actions/workflows/build.yml/badge.svg)](https://github.com/sparkrai/bazzite-dx/actions/workflows/build.yml)

-This is my custom Bazzite image that tries to add all the development capabilities from the Bluefin DX image.
+This is my custom Bazzite image that tries to add all the development capabilities from the Bluefin/Aurora DX images.

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+It includes docker, podman, vscode, etc... to get you started coding with devcontainers faster as advertised by the Bluefin project.

 ## Installation